 As per the information detailed in the corresponding section of the University of Leeds Taught Admissions Policy the Faculty of Arts, Humanities and Cultures will consider prospective students via the Alternative Entry Scheme run by the Lifelong Learning Centre.
 Where appropriate applicants will be referred to the Lifelong Learning Centre who will advise the applicant further.

-We typically receive a high number of applications to our courses.
-To ensure that we treat all applications fairly, we may sometimes put your application on hold before making a final decision.
+We typically receive a high number of applications to our courses in the School of Media and Communication.
+The number of applicants exceeds the number of places available and so, to ensure that we treat you fairly and equitably, we may sometimes put applications on hold until after the UCAS deadline before making a final decision.

-This is a normal part of our process and may mean you have to wait a little longer to hear from us.
+This is a normal part of our process for these courses and may mean you have to wait a little longer than usual to hear from us.
+It takes time to thoroughly assess all applications, but we aim to make all decisions by the end of March.

 The Faculty of Arts, Humanities and Cultures does not offer courses on a part-time basis.
 Please see our Lifelong Learning Centre website for details of the part-time courses.